 Acadia Federal Credit Union – Providing quality services, maintaining financial stability, and investing in our local communities.

-Membership eligibility is defined by geography, so if you live, work, worship, or attend school in either Aroostook, Piscataquis, Hancock, Penobscot, or Washington County, you can join Acadia’s ever-growing family.
+Membership eligibility is defined by geography, so if you live, work, worship, or attend school in either Aroostook, Piscataquis, or Penobscot County, you can join Acadia’s ever-growing family.

 During my illness and loss of income, Acadia was instrumental in helping us keep our home.
 They put us on a budget and worked to help us maintain it.
 We were treated with dignity and respect, and I will never forget how Acadia saw us through this difficult time.